 Enablers are the supporting conditions and underlying changes needed to meet the objectives in a given building block.
 They are the opposite of barriers or inhibitors.

-This indicator shows past development in the generation share of variable renewable energy sources (wind and solar) in comparison to the EU trajectory of reaching a 48% share in electricity consumption in 2030.
+This indicator shows past development in the generation share of variable renewable energy sources (wind and solar) in comparison to the EU trajectory of reaching a 47% share in electricity generation in 2030.

 The indicator compares the electricity generation from variable renewable energies such as wind and solar with total electricity generation.